pham-hang/RMIT_SEPM/README.md

 3. Run: **npm start** for viewing.
 4. Remember to run backend and frontend separately.

-### DEPLOYMENT
+### DEMO

-For the management site, please visit: https://manage-easyprice.herokuapp.com/

-For the main website, please visit: https://easy-price.herokuapp.com/
+For detail, please watch this video for demostration: https://youtu.be/9dYv11Cwbr4